scenaristeur/atch/README.md

 ## dev
 `npm run dev`

-watch change in workspace directory
+watch change in _workspace directory

+if not exist, you must create

+_workspace and _trash folders